 On My Way Pre-K

-- The child must be 4 years old by August 1, 2017, and starting kindergarten in July/August 2018.
+- Child must be 4 but not yet 5-years old by August 1, 2017.

 Please click on the "Information for On My Way Pre-K Agreement Site" family's link below for additional information on the On My Way Pre-K Agreement sites that will participate for the 2017-18 school year.

 Providers - Please click below for information and an application to become an approved On My Way Pre-K program:

 CCDF Eligibility for Public, Private and Charter Schools - Please click below for information to become CCDF eligible and begin process to become an On My Way Pre-K program: